 Just like the spread, bettors have an option to choose alternate totals for either a higher payout or greater probability of winning with altered odds.

 Prop betting has quickly exploded throughout the CFL.
-There are hundreds of options to choose from on any given game.
+There are hundreds of options to choose from in any given game.
 It can be broken into two categories: player props and game props.

 Let’s begin with player props.
-You can bet on how many passing yards Michael Reilly will have, how many receptions Kyran Moore will catch, or how many yards William Stanback will rush for.
+You can bet on how many passing yards Vernon Adams Jr. will have, how many receptions Dominique Rhymes will catch, or how many yards Taquan Mizzell will rush for.